How to Apply

 Information sessions will be at the below times.
 Registration for sessions will be posted in Handshake.

-Make a virtual appointment through Handshake (Career Center > Appointments > Schedule A New Appointment > Northwestern Career Advancement (NCA) > SIGP Appointment Types)
+Make a virtual appointment through Handshake (Career Center > Appointments > Schedule A New Appointment > Northwestern Career Advancement (NCA) > SIGP Appointment Types).
+These appointments will become available after the application start date.

 - SIGP Application Review - Essay review and summer experience search questions